Why Cold Email Stopped Working in 2026

 Is cold email illegal?

 Cold email is legal in most countries when following regulations like CAN-SPAM (US), GDPR (EU), and CASL (Canada).
 These require clear identification, opt-out options, and honest subject lines.
-However, legality doesn't equal effectiveness—compliance won't improve your 1-3% response rates.
+However, legality does not equal effectiveness.
+Compliance alone will not improve 1-3% response rates.

-Average cold email response rates in 2025 are 1-5%, with most falling between 3-5%.
-A "good" rate is 8-10%, but top performers using signal-based approaches achieve 15-25% by targeting prospects showing buying intent at the right time.
+Average cold email response rates in 2026 are 1-5%, with most falling between 3-5%.
+A "good" cold rate is 8-10%, but top performers now run Earned Outbound with signal-based timing and report 15-25% because buyers recognize the sender before contact.

 Why do cold emails go to spam?